ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/autograder/250725 - Anvi Kohli/index.md

 ### Exploration of Existing Tools and Systems

 My mentor, Eriq Augustine, advised me to begin with simpler methodologies before progressing to more complex ones.
-There are a several possible approaches to detect AI generated code including training models from scratch and designing custom detection algorithms, to using and adapting existing open-source tools.
+There are a several possible approaches to detect AI generated code including training models from scratch, designing custom detection algorithms, and using and adapting existing open-source tools.
 Since training a model from scratch requires an enormous amount of training data to be curated first, in the interest of time, we chose to begin by exploring pre-existing solutions and evaluating their performance.
 So first off, I conducted an in-depth exploration of open-source repositories that detect AI-generated code.
-By building upon existing open source solutions, we can focus on enhancing the capabilities of pre-built tools and fine-tuning pre-trained models.
+By building upon existing open source solutions, we can focus on enhancing the capabilities of pre-built tools and fine-tuning models.
-Training these models on more larger and diverse datasets can make them more accurate, robust, and adaptable.
+Training these models on large, diverse datasets can make the models more accurate, robust, and adaptable.

 Exploring open source solutions helped me gain an understanding of the current work and ongoing efforts in the detection of AI-generated code.
 This exploration helped me identify the gaps that remain in the current tools and where there's room for improvement.

 ### Method 1: Transfer Learning